apache/ignite/modules/web-console/web-agent/README.txt

 How to build:
-  To build from sources run following command in GridGain project root folder: mvn clean package -pl :ignite-web-agent -am -P web-console -DskipTests=true
+  To build from sources run following command in GridGain project root folder: mvn clean package -pl :ignite-web-console-agent -am -P web-console -DskipTests=true

 Demo of Ignite Web Agent:
  In order to simplify evaluation demo mode was implemented.
 To start demo, you need to click button "Start demo".